USEPA/e-manifest/docs/src/Services/Manifest/revert.md

 ## Description

-The Revert Manifest service deletes the manifest version in the `"UnderCorrection"` status by provided Manifest Tracking Number.
+The Revert Manifest service deletes the manifest version in the `UnderCorrection` status by provided Manifest Tracking Number.
 Service will check if the manifest is locked.
 The manifest is locked for revert when Manifest is in a queue for signing.